 It’s more than that, however.
 How?
 A few reasons, actually:

-There’s tons of great (and interesting) opinions on the web as to what makes comprises an email signature.
+There are tons of great (and interesting) opinions on the web as to what makes comprises an email signature.
 Outlets such as Fast Company, Smashing Magazine, Microsoft, and even Pinterest have suggestions on how to create a great email signature.
 Heck, we even interviewed some well-known industry leaders on what was in their email signature and why.
-Having a “great looking” signature is somewhat subjective, but the everyone can agree that having one is more important than going without – especially for today’s marketing teams.
+Having a “great looking” signature is somewhat subjective, but everyone can agree that having one is more important than going without – especially for today’s marketing teams.

 If you’d like to learn more about how to increase your overall email deliverability (and thereby increasing your conversions and revenue) feel free to reach out directly.
 My email signature is right here.